russellfunk/phd_toolbox/python/README.md

 ![](https://github.com/russellfunk/phd_toolbox/blob/master/images/monty_python.jpg)

+[This](https://www.youtube.com/watch?v=ycKNt0MhTkk) is why you'll often see spam (the food) references in python code.

 ## Why should you use Python?
 * General purpose programming language
 * Helpful for nearly all aspects of the research process